Leonard White (producer): Career

-From acting he turned his hand to directing, which led to his career as a television producer.
 In 1957, he completed a training course for television producer/directors run by the Canadian CBC Television.
 In 1960, Sydney Newman, a former CBC producer who had moved to Britain to work for the ITV contractor ABC Weekend TV, invited him to join the company as an associate producer.
-White's credits include Police Surgeon and its spin-off The Avengers, which he co-created with Newman, as well as many episodes of the anthology series Out of This World, Armchair Theatre and ITV Playhouse.
+White's credits include Police Surgeon and The Avengers, which he co-created with Newman, as well as many episodes of the anthology series Out of This World, Armchair Theatre and ITV Playhouse.
+A few years before he died he narrated summaries of lost episodes of Series 1 of The Avengers to accompany reconstructions based on tele-snaps and production stills.

 Memoirs

 He published a memoir, Armchair Theatre: The Lost Years, in 2003, and the first volume of his autobiography, Many Moons and a Few Stars, in 2010.

 Death

 White died in the Abundant Grace nursing home in Seaford, East Sussex on 2 January 2016.
 He was survived by a niece and five grandchildren, and one great-grandson.